Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 ### [OPTIONAL] Step 2: Create an Azure AD B2C application

 You can run the sample as is with its current settings, or you can optionally register it as a new application under your own developer account.
 Creating your own app is highly recommended.

+If you don't have an Azure AD B2C tenant, you can follow [those instructions](https://azure.microsoft.com/documentation/articles/active-directory-b2c-get-started/) to create one.

 > *IMPORTANT*: if you choose to perform one of the optional steps, you have to perform ALL of them for the sample to work as expected.